larswillems/security/Chat/API.md

 # API
-This document describes the socket.io API of the insecure-chat application.
+This document describes the socket.io API of the chat application.
 It lists what messages are understood by the server and the client.

 ## Server messages